abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_thresholding/py_thresholding.rst

 .. container:: enumeratevisibleitemswithsquare

     * In this tutorial, you will learn Simple thresholding, Adaptive thresholding, Otsu's thresholding etc.
-    * You will learn these functions : :ocv:pyfunction:`threshold`, :ocv:pyfunction:`adaptiveThreshold` etc.
+    * You will learn these functions : **cv2.threshold**, **cv2.adaptiveThreshold** etc.

 Simple Thresholding
 =====================

 Here, the matter is straight forward.
 If pixel value is greater than a threshold value, it is assigned one value (may be white), else it is assigned another value (may be black).
-The function used is ocv:pyfunction:`threshold`.
-First param is the source image, which **should be a grayscale image**.
-Second param is the threshold value which is used to classify the pixel values.
-Third param is the maxVal which represents the value to be given if pixel value is more than (sometimes less than) the threshold value.
-OpenCV provides different styles of thresholding and it decided by the fourth parameter of the function.
+The function used is **cv2.threshold**.
+First argument is the source image, which **should be a grayscale image**.
+Second argument is the threshold value which is used to classify the pixel values.
+Third argument is the maxVal which represents the value to be given if pixel value is more than (sometimes less than) the threshold value.
+OpenCV provides different styles of thresholding and it is decided by the fourth parameter of the function.
 Different types are:

    * cv2.THRESH_BINARY
    * cv2.THRESH_BINARY_INV